alpas/alpasdev/src/main/resources/docs/quick-start-guide-todo-list.md

         // Go ahead and remove the following line
         // call.reply("Hello, TaskController!")

-        // add in the following
+        // ADD IN THE FOLLOWING

-        // calls the database for all todo items val tasks = Tasks.latest().toList()
+        // Get the latest todo items from the database val tasks = Tasks.latest().toList()
-        // referring to the previous call, this checks to see how many todos are in the database val total = tasks.size
+        // Get the total size of the tasks val total = tasks.size
-        // now, we see how many of the total todos have been completed val completed = tasks.count { it.completed }
+        // Now, get the completed todo items val completed = tasks.count { it.completed }

-        // Now we will call the front end page template to display to the user, passing along the values we defined above call.render ("welcome", mapOf("tasks" to tasks, "total" to total, "completed" to completed)) }
+        // Now render the 'welcome' page to display a list of todo items to the user call.render ("welcome", mapOf("tasks" to tasks, "total" to total, "completed" to completed)) }

-    // Let's create a function to store new todo items that have been added via the front end fun store(call: HttpCall) {
+    // Let's create a function to store a new todo item that have been added via a form. fun store(call: HttpCall) {

-        // Before we write the new todo task to the database, let's first validate to make sure there is data with at least 2 characters
+        // Before we write the new todo task to the database, let's first validate to
+        // make sure there is data with at least 2 characters.
+If validationfails,
-        // If validation fails, a message will be sent back to front end with the failure reasons call.applyRules("newTask") {
+        // a message will be sent back to the user with the failure reasons. call.applyRules("newTask") {
             required()
             min(2)
         }.validate()

-        // If validation has passed, the next part will write new data to database Tasks.create() {
+        // If validation has passed, then create a new todo item in the databse Tasks.create() {
-            it.name to call.stringParam("newTask") // this pulls the todo text from the http call }
+            // Get the name of the task that was passed val taskName = call.stringParam("newTask")
+            it.name to taskname
+        }

-        // If new todo task has successfully been written to db, a success message is sent back to front end flash("success", "Successfully added to-do")
+        // If a new todo task has successfully been created and saved to the database,
+        // let's send a success message back to the user to let them know. flash("success", "Successfully added to-do")
         call.redirect().back()
     }

-    // Next up, let's create a function to delete a todo task fun delete(call: HttpCall) {
+    // Next up, let's create a function to delete a todo item fun delete(call: HttpCall) {
-        // We will get the todo tasks id that is marked for deletion and then remove todo from database val id = call.longParam("id").orAbort()
+        // We will get the todo tasks id that is marked for deletion
+        // and then remove that item from database val id = call.longParam("id").orAbort()
         Tasks.delete { it.id eq id }
         flash("success", "Successfully removed to-do")

-        call.redirect().back()
+        // Go back to the same page that the user came from call.redirect().back()
     }

-    // Lastly, let's create a function to update a todo task as being completed; or, to reverse completion state fun update(call: HttpCall) {
+    // Lastly, let's create a function to update a todo task
-        val id = call.longParam("id").orAbort()
+    // to make as either completed or uncompleted. fun update(call: HttpCall) {

-        // Let's get the current boolean state of todo task and then change state val markAsComplete = call.param("state") != null
+        // Get the intended boolean state of todo task as determined by a checkbox.
+        // If the checkbox was not checked this will return a null.

+        val markAsComplete = call.param("state") != null

+        // The id of the todo item we are trying to update. val id = call.longParam("id").orAbort()

+        // Update the item in the database to set the new completion state.
         Tasks.update {
             it.completed to markAsComplete
-            where {
-                it.id eq id
+            where { it.id eq id }
         }
-        }

-        // Based on if markAsComplete is equal to 'True', let's flash the appropriate message if (markAsComplete) {
+        // Based on if markAsComplete is equal to 'True',
+        // let's flash the appropriate message.
+        if (markAsComplete) {
             flash("success", "Successfully completed the to-do")
         } else {